ppawel/osm-activity-server/README.md

 Note that this project (OSM Activity Server) is not supposed to provide the above functionality.
 This project is meant to implement a stable and scalable platform.
 Various activities (such as those mentioned above) can then be published to the Activity Server (see also "What does it do?" section below).

+At the end of the day it's all about making mapping more fun and providing tools for interacting with other mappers.

 ## Why a separate server?

 The idea is to have a server for activities in order to implement the functionality without putting additional load on the main application and database servers in the OSM infrastructure.